Miscellaneous

 A: This depends the associated components, some other variables and on the speakers.

-speakers that are linear and are demanding loads.
-The Classic Series would have almost the same drive capability (far above any other amplifier) and they would have an additional benefit with
+Both series will provide superb linear reproduction.
+With most speakers the results will be identical.
+As a general tendency the Resolution Series would find use with monitor type speakers that are linear and are demanding loads.
+The Classic Series would have almost the same drive capability (far above any other amplifier) and they would have an additional benefit with speakers that tend to have a bit of a pronounced high frequency response.

 While the Classic series is more economical due to a less expensive chassis, no compromises are made.
 They are manufactured by the same craftsmen using the same components and with the same care.